-We know that it can be tough to talk about Inheritance Tax (IHT) with your clients, but we have all the tools you need to help support these conversations.
+We know it can be tough to talk about Inheritance Tax (IHT) with your clients, so we’ve created a toolkit to answer all your IHT questions.

 IHT is a tax payable upon death or a transfer of assets on certain lifetime gifts.
-It's traditionally seen as a tax for the wealthy.
-And many assume that it doesn’t apply to them.
-But more and more people are falling into the IHT net.
+It’s traditionally seen as a tax for the wealthy and many assume it doesn’t apply to them.
+But more and more people are falling into the IHT next.

 Listen to Gregor Sked and Shelley Read from our Intermediary Development and Technical team as they look at Inheritance Tax landscape in the UK just now and how your clients might start to see HMRC become the biggest beneficiary to their estate without proper planning in place.